slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 Great!
 Now all the target needs to do is visit this webpage hosted somewhere and click through a warning to run the HTA and that's all.

 ## Phase 3 of Kill Chain - Delivery
-This is the step where you would host the malicious webpage(created in the previous step ) somewhere and send spear-phishing mails to the target with an appropiate target-specific lure with links to the webpage.
+This is the step where you would host the malicious webpage to serve the HTA stager(created in the previous step) somewhere and send spear-phishing emails to the target with an appropriate target-specific lure with links to the webpage.

 For the purposes of this blog-post, I am self-hosting it on my Linux box using: